mason1ee/FYP-25-S2-12/readme.md

     - jspdf.umd.min.js -
     External library used for generation of PDF report.

+- utils
+    - alerts.js -
+    Template to display custom alerts in the extension.

 - background.js -
 Script running in the background.
 Initializes default whitelist and blacklist on installation via chrome.storage.local, etc.